iramaniparth/Credit_Risk/README.md

 As XgBoost alone has trouble with extrapolation, we chose an ensemble of XgBoost and Logistic Regression, since it would also account for a lot of the multi-collinearity in the data.

+A little more data engineering will definitely go a long way, and will improve the overall accuracy.
+I'll upload the new files as soon as possible.